Protests against Donald Trump: International

-During Trump's presidency
+First presidency

 The Washington Post reported in January 2018 that since Trump was inaugurated there has been a protest every day somewhere in the United States.
 Protesters demonstrating after Trump's inauguration have sought to "bring unprecedented disruption to his life as president", with protests following where Trump travels.
 Protesters have sought to interrupt "people's business as usual" in order to force others to think about the impact of Trump's policies on the country, according to activist Cat Brooks in San Francisco.
 A sociology professor at University of California, Irvine, David Meyer, said that while it is not unusual to have protests after a new president, "What is unusual is the vigor, speed, size, and number of issues that they are challenging Trump on.
 To have a sustained [protest], every weekend, every couple of days, and it's a different issue – I've never seen anything like this before."
 Michael Heaney, an author and University of Michigan professor, said in February 2017, that the protests were nowhere near the saturation rate and added, "If anything, it's just getting started."
 The "first protest in space" was taken as a demonstration against Trump by the Autonomous Space Agency Network (ASAN) on April 12, 2017.

 Some protests have been "highly coordinated" by grassroots organizers, like the resistance campaign that has been growing in California.
 Many of the protests have not only occurred in large, mainly Democratic-leaning cities, but have also taken place in smaller cities across the country.
 In some of these cities, like Mason City, Iowa, a majority voted for Trump.
 Protests have also occurred worldwide, with international citizens objecting to the Trump administration.
 Many of the protests have been organized via social media.
 Many protesters have been calling the anti-Trump movement "the resistance."
 Women are leading many of the organization and volunteer efforts.
 In addition, many participants have been first-time protesters.
 Protesters have become involved with organizing groups at a local level, such as Indivisible and SwingLeft.
 For many, their involvement in protest has become a part of their lives.
 The Washington Post reported in January 2018 that the "overwhelming majority" of protests have been non-violent.

-Protesters have expressed concerns about potential loss of rights for Muslims affected by Executive Order 13769, or the travel ban, and for a loss of rights for LGBT people.
+Protesters have expressed concerns about the potential loss of rights for Muslims affected by Executive Order 13769, or the travel ban/Muslim ban/Muslim travel ban, and for a loss of rights for LGBT people.
 Other protesters have been against the proposed border wall between the United States and Mexico.
 Musicians such as Katy Perry, Rihanna, Bruce Springsteen, Joan Baez and Tom Morello, have voiced support for the protests.
 Reasons for people protesting are diverse and many protesters care about multiple issues.
-However the number of people protesting against only Trump has diminished over time as many people are turning their attention to Congressional members.
+The number of people protesting against only Trump has diminished over time as many people are turning their attention to Congressional members.